01 What is VEKTOR?

 Local embeddings via all-MiniLM-L6-v2 mean your embedding pipeline is always private regardless of which LLM provider you use for synthesis.

-A Studio-tier tool that exposes VEKTOR's core functions as native MCP (Model Context Protocol) tools for Claude Desktop and Cursor.
+A Slipstream-tier tool that exposes VEKTOR's core functions as native MCP (Model Context Protocol) tools for Claude Desktop and Cursor.
 Once connected, Claude can natively call:

 In a standard .db file on your local machine or server — wherever you specify via dbPath in your config.
 No telemetry, no cloud sync, no background uploads.
 The file is a standard SQLite database readable with any SQLite tool.

 Never.
 We ship the logic — you own the data.
 VEKTOR has no phone-home functionality, no anonymous usage tracking, and no remote access capability.
-The SDK is fully auditable source code delivered to your private GitHub repository.
+The SDK is fully auditable source code, inspectable directly in your node_modules after install.

-No. VEKTOR is a one-time purchase.
-Pro at $59, Studio at $129 — both include all future updates and a commercial licence.
+No. Vektor Slipstream is a one-time purchase at $159.
+Includes 6 months updates and a commercial licence.
 You pay once and own the software permanently.

-Optional email support (included for 6 months with Studio) can be extended, but the core software never requires ongoing payment.
+Optional email support (included for 6 months with Slipstream) can be extended, but the core software never requires ongoing payment.

 Yes.
-Both Pro and Studio tiers include a commercial licence.
-You can embed VEKTOR in products you sell, SaaS platforms, client deployments, and internal tools.
-There is no royalty, no revenue share, and no per-seat licensing.
+Vektor Slipstream includes a commercial licence.
+You can embed it in products you sell, SaaS platforms, client deployments, and internal tools.
+There is no royalty, no revenue share, and no per-agent fee.

 During a live production test, the agent ran a REM cycle after its operator was absent for 24 hours.
 Without any explicit instruction, it autonomously synthesised a risk-assessment summary node (Node 891) connecting several previously unlinked memory clusters around the operator's absence, project deadline proximity, and a pending deployment decision.